 Bert obtained a stagecoach and a horse carousel which was the impetus for beginning a pony riding program across the river.

 Fio was head of the maintenance staff.
 He was responsible for building most of the structures at camp.
 Fio died suddenly at camp in the early 70’s while preparing the pools for the summer.
 He was found unconscious in the boys locker room and could not be revived.
-His son, Domenic later assumed his role.
+His son, Dominic later assumed his role.

 Conflict with Neighbour / Closing Rumours

-Beginning in 1969, a neighbour began a series of complaints regarding the legality of the camp operation in the valley.
+Beginning in 1969, a neighbour began a series of complaints regarding the legality of the camp operating in the valley.
 An injunction was won in 1969 which would have closed the camp, but fortunately it was overturned.
 In response to the publicity surrounding the case, Bert placed an ad in the Toronto Star communicating the fact that the camp was still operating and not closed or sold.
 Another such rumour in the early 80’s forced similar action.

 Largest privately owned day camp in Canada.
 Enrolment peaked at 960 campers.